Irish Water is investigating a data breach after it sent customers’ personal bank details to the wrong people.

 Processing personal data correctly and efficiently is now a critical business issue and is something that customers and clients expect from all of the organisations they do business with.
 Failure to do so could not just involve a data breach and fines, but also loss of customer confidence and business.

 If you want to prove your data management and cyber security credentials then you need ISO27001, the international information security standard.
-Find out how ISO27001 relates to European data protection legislation in our new guide, How ISO27001 can help you comply with European data protection legislation, available to download for free.
+Find out how ISO27001 relates to European data protection legislation in our new guide, GDPR compliance and ISO 27001, available to download for free.